Get insider access

 5.6 Wireless Gaming

 The Beats Studio Pro aren't intended for wireless gaming.
 They only work wirelessly via Bluetooth, so they can't connect with PlayStation or Xbox consoles without a wire.
-They work with Bluetooth-enabled PCs but have high latency, so you'll notice slight syncing issues between your game audio and video.
+They work with Bluetooth-enabled PCs but have high latency, so depending on your sensitivity, you can notice syncing issues between your game audio and video.

 6.8 Wired Gaming

 The Beats Studio Pro are adequate for wired gaming.
-They aren't intended for gaming but work with PCs and PlayStation consoles via wired USB-C with low latency.
+They aren't intended for gaming, but their mic and audio work with PCs and PlayStation consoles via wired USB-C with low latency.
 If you like to feel a bit more rumble and boom from sound effects like explosions while dialogue and instruments are bright and sparkly, you'll like their sound.
 There are even a few EQ presets available for sound customization if you're connected via USB.
 However, they don't have a very good mic performance.

 Pros